DOSull/Spatial-Data-Science/assessment.md

 Computer crash or similar excuses are not acceptable.
 Save your material and make sure you have something to submit by the due date.

-If you cannot complete an assignment or sit a test or examination, refer to [Aegrotats](https://www.victoria.ac.nz/home/study/exams-and-assessments/aegrotat "About aegrotats")
+If you cannot complete an assignment, refer to [Aegrotats](https://www.victoria.ac.nz/home/study/exams-and-assessments/aegrotat "About aegrotats")

 ## Course learning objectives
 1. Appreciate and describe the scope, limitations and challenges of geospatial methods in real world applications;